PLEASE NOTE: This article documents specific functionality on our New Proposal Editor (BETA). Please read this article for more information!

 This period does not specifically relate to when a proposals billing will occur or when it will end.
 This is covered by the Billing Rules.

-In the Flexible Proposal Editor, there are two components that define a proposal minimum term:
+In the New Proposal Editor, there are two components that define a proposal minimum term:

 - Effective start date